 Some things you can do to help a sprained ankle include:

 More Serious Sprains

 Grade 2 sprains will benefit from wearing an elastic bandage or an air splint (a cushioned plastic brace).
-Grade 3 sprains require a splint or other firm device to help immobilize the ankle.
+Grade 3 sprains require a splint, cast, or brace to help immobilize the ankle.

 Even ankle ligaments that are completely torn can often heal on their own if they're properly immobilized.
 On rare occasions, though, a sprained ankle may require surgery.